Last Updated: 05/11/2025

 There are many levels of chocolate dilution: white, milk, dark milk, dark, bitter black, etc. Generally, the darker the chocolate, the higher the cocoa content, which means the more theobromine and caffeine there is.

-In order to calculate whether your dog or cat has ingested a toxic level of theobromine, you will need to know their weight, the darkness of the chocolate, and how many grams were likely consumed.
 If it is not clear how much chocolate was actually consumed, the largest possible amount should be determined based on how much chocolate is missing.

 What you should do if your pet accidentally eats chocolate?